-Fenn conceived of the idea after a grim cancer diagnosis.
+Fenn conceived of the idea of hiding a treasure chest after a grim cancer diagnosis.
 He was told he only had a few years left and decided he wanted to go out with some flair.
 Fenn selected treasures from his personal collection and made a plan to hide them.
 But when he outlived the doctors’ predictions, the treasure ended up sitting at home in a vault, gathering dust.

 It wasn’t until the Great Recession that Fenn decided to bring the legend back to life and bury the box.
 Allegedly, his primary goal was to give people hope, and to encourage folks to get outside and have an adventure.
 Since Fenn announced he’d hidden the treasure in 2010, hundreds of thousands have gone in search of it.